 These are the top SDKs developers are using to accept payments through their apps:

-The most fascinating finding from this data is that card.io (used by Uber, Lyft), PayPal (used by eBay, Wish), Braintree (used by Pinterest), and Venmo (used by AirBnB) are all owned by the company PayPal.
-Also, number two among All Apps is AliPay, which is owned by the Chinese company Alibaba Group, which is notable since most of the top SDKs are made by US companies.
-Expect the Payments category to continue to grow, as mobile technology strives to completely eliminate the need for carrying around a physical wallet.
+A fascinating finding from this data is that card.io (used by Uber, Lyft), PayPal (used by eBay, Wish), Braintree (used by Pinterest), and Venmo (used by Airbnb) are all owned by the company PayPal.
+Also, number two among All Apps is AliPay, which is owned by the Chinese company Alibaba Group, which is notable since US companies make most of the top SDKs.
+Expect the Payments category to continue to grow, as mobile technology strives to eliminate the need for carrying around a physical wallet completely.

-If you will be spending valuable ad dollars promoting your app, how can you make sure that you are actually seeing results like new users and installs?
-These SDKs help you improve your ad targeting, optimize ad spend and boost your ROI by providing analytics and insight into how your ads are performing so you make smarter investment decisions.
+If you will be spending valuable ad dollars promoting your app, how can you make sure that you actually see results like new users and installs?
+These SDKs help you improve your ad targeting, optimize ad spend, and boost your ROI by providing analytics and insight into how your ads are performing so you make smarter investment decisions.
 These are the top attribution SDKs:

 Thoughts and Tips

-Hopefully, this post was useful in surfacing the top SDKs that mobile developers are using (and why) so you can make an informed decision about which ones to add to your own app.
-It’s very rare for a modern successful app to survive without using multiple third party SDKs, so it’s necessary to be cognizant of what is out there.
+Hopefully, this post was useful in surfacing the top SDKs that mobile developers are using (and why), so you can make an informed decision about which ones to add to your app.
+It’s very rare for a new successful app to survive without using multiple third-party SDKs, so it’s necessary to be mindful of what is out there.
 We want you to focus on improving your app with new functionality and features, and use SDKs to take care of the rest.
 You don’t have to build everything out for yourself; SDKs can step in to fill in the gaps.